What is a development exit loan?

 Development exit finance is used to replace the original development finance.
-Development exit finance is cheaper, allows the developer more time to sale and raises extra funds for subsequent projects.
+Development exit finance is cheaper, allows the developer more time to sell, and raises extra funds for subsequent projects.

-Development exit finance, also known as sales period finance, is a developer exit product created to improve a developers cash flow, relive pressure to sell units at a discount and reduce finance costs.
+Development exit finance, also known as sales period finance, is a developer exit product created to improve a developers cash flow, relieve pressure to sell units at a discount and reduce finance costs.

 When is development exit finance used?

 Exit finance should be used as soon as a development is complete and the development has not completely sold.
 By putting in place the exit finance a developer can extend the time they have to sale.

 The product can also be used to increase borrowings prior to sale of a site in order to free up cash to allocate to a new project.

 Advantages of development exit finance

 - Lower rate of interest compared to initial development finance

 - Additional funds raised to allow a developer to move on to the next development project